Is Egypt bombing the right militants in Libya?

 The response was popular with many Egyptians.
 The country's state-owned and private news media celebrated it as swift justice, but the president has been vague about exactly who he is attacking.

-Bombing the camps in Libya is seen as a diversion for a failure to defeat Islamists inside Egypt.
+Bombing the camps in Libya is seen as a diversion for a failure to defeat militants inside Egypt.

 "It's easier to strike a terrorist camp in Libya by air than it is to clean up serious problems inside Egypt; sectarianism, radicalisation, that led to this and other attacks," said Michele Dunne, director of Carnegie's Middle East programme.